mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/jersey-example/README.md

 # RAML to JAX-RS converter - Jersey Example

-This project demonstrates the usage of the RAML-JAXRS Maven plug-in in a Jersey 2 API project.
+This project demonstrates the usage of the RAML-JAX-RS Maven plug-in in a Jersey 2 API project.

 ## Pre-requisites